 Treat the Bite & Early Symptoms to Prevent Chronic Lyme Disease

-- Improper removal can increase the chance of transmission, so if you do find a tick, follow these directions to ensure proper removal.
+- Remove properly.
+Improper removal can increase the chance of transmission, so if you do find a tick, follow these directions to ensure proper removal.

 - The bull’s eye rash is definitive for Lyme disease, but less than half of those who develop Lyme disease recall having the rash.
 While the bull’s eye rash is what most people look for, it can vary considerably in its presentation.
 If you had the rash NO test is required.
 The bull’s eye rash IS your positive test.